sandhyashevatre/capstone-project/README.md

 For clarity, here are some key definitions:

-- ICCID (Integrated Circuit Card Identifier): A unique identifier associated with SIM cards, vital for their identification and functionality.
+- ICCID (Integrated Circuit Card Identifier): A unique identifier associated with SIM cards, vital for their identification and functionality. example:-     8991000904443084459U (MMCC-IINN-NNNN-NNNN-NN-C(X) format where, MM = Constant (ISO 7812 Major Industry Identifier) CC = Country Code
+   II = Issuer Identifier
+   N{12} = Account ID ("SIM number")
+   C = Checksum calculated from the other 19 digits using the Luhn algorithm. x = An extra 20th digit is returned by the 'AT!ICCID?' command, but it is not officially part of the ICCID.)
 - MSISDN (Mobile Station International Subscriber Directory Number): A mobile phone number within the global cellular network, used to route calls and messages.
 - IMEI (International Mobile Equipment Identity): A globally unique identifier assigned to mobile devices, crucial for device identification and tracking.

  ## **2. System Description**